wsheung/Mini-Mp3Player_Cardputer-Adv/README.md

 # Mini MP3 Player for Cardputer Adv

-This is fork from sourcels's repository: [Mini-Mp3Player_Cardputer-Adv](https://github.com/sourcels/Mini-Mp3Player_Cardputer-Adv)
+This is fork from  AleksM2137's repository: https://github.com/AleksM2137/Mini-Mp3Player_Cardputer-Adv

 SD-Card is required

 ## Changes:
-- Added display off
+- Smaller volume and brightness steps